Krichardson1982/my_really_cool_project/README.txt

-This projects is seriously awesome!!
+This projects is totally awesome!!

 This project will help me to learn more about Git repositories